aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/help-text-options.rst

 --------------------------

 This shows all the types of packages that can be scanned using Scancode.
-These are located in packagedcode i.e. code used to parse various package formats.
+These are located in packagedcode i.e. Code used to parse various package formats.

 ..
     [ToDo]